rharter/auto-value-parcel/README.md

 [![Build Status](https://travis-ci.org/rharter/auto-value-parcel.svg?branch=master)](https://travis-ci.org/rharter/auto-value-parcel)

 An extension for Google's [AutoValue](https://github.com/google/auto) that supports Android's Parcelable interface.

 **Note**: This is an early version that requires the extension support currently in AutoValue 1.2-SNAPSHOT.

 ## Usage

-Simply include AutoParcel in your project and make any of your `@AutoValue` annotated classed implement `Parcelable`.
+Simply include the AutoValue: Parcel Extension in your project and make any of your `@AutoValue` annotated classed implement `Parcelable`.

 ```java
 @AutoValue public abstract class Foo implements Parcelable {